Jiang-Gianni/postgresql-notes/README.md

 Foreign key constraints do not create any index automatically: consider adding an index to improve DELETE and UPDATE performance (avoid sequentially scan of the related table).

 Single column index is used when retrieving only that column or when sorting by that column.

+Careful when adding an index for sorting (see https://www.cybertec-postgresql.com/en/index-decreases-select-performance/)

 ```sql
 create index name on myTable (col1);